AdevHelps/Incremented-Android-Journey/README.md

 ## guidance and considerations
 - you can see the learnt things in the commit history on https://github.com/AdevHelps
 - NOTE: commits are isolated from each other and they are not connected
+- NOTE: the focus is solely on learning new things instead of focusing on the details like Accessibility features..

 ## Contact us
 Any suggestion or opinion is welcomed !
 Contact Adev at adevhelps@gmail.com